Why I Replaced All of My Amalgam Fillings. Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

 Do Amalgam Fillings Cause Fractures?

 A disadvantage of silver fillings is that when patients chew or consume hot and cold foods, the tooth and the filling expand and contract differently, creating fracture lines through the tooth structure and eventually leading to fractured tooth cusps and more extensive treatment like root canals and crowns.
 White fillings are more compatible with the natural tooth structure.
-The chemical bond of a white filling holds the tooth together, preventing fracture.
+Furthermore, the chemical bond of a white filling holds the tooth together, preventing fracture.

 Is there any benefit to using silver filling material?

 It is likely that the main reason that dentists continue to use amalgam filling material today is that the material is inexpensive and long-lasting.
 It also takes less time and less skill for a dentist to place an amalgam filling than a white filling.
 Although scientific research has concluded that there is elemental mercury vapor released through brushing, chewing, temperature changes and grinding teeth every day, the levels measured when the fillings are intact have not been found to be close to toxicity.
 Scientists have been unable to prove any long-term negative health effects of amalgam fillings, making the continued use of amalgam controversial.
 At Nebraska Family Dentistry, your overall wellness is our top priority.
 We carefully choose dental materials based on the individual patient, taking into account any medical conditions or sensitivities they may have.
 Our goal is to do no harm to our patients but to help them live healthier and happier lives.
+So, if you are looking for a dentist who practices the safe removal of mercury fillings in Lincoln, NE, we may be just who you are looking for.

 To learn more about release of elemental mercury vapor from amalgam fillings, you can click the links below: